agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	- and 30% donation
 	- for a beginners salary of 150k (assumption i.e., after quitting MC)
+	- interest of 2% after age 50

-  This gives about 700 lives. <!-- one thing I am not confident about is at the age of 40 I should be earning in millions, is that even possible?
+  This gives about 700 lives in total. <!-- one thing I am not confident about is at the age of 40 I should be earning in millions, is that even possible?
 Raaam? -->

 - Direct working potential

-970 lives same as any NGO over 35 years of working.
+970 lives same as any NGO over 35 years of working+ ETG as an MC

+I am not sure that a top MCer can get into the NGO as say an analyst.
+There is some evidence of people going into it, but right now I am not sure.
+After working a few years at the top firms, if I wan't to move to NGO's I don't know if I can.

+Yeah I am not sure.
+I have tried to ask my friends what if I can get a job, but it sounds too far fetched.
+Why would I slog so much to gain some part of the capabilities to go into DW.
+I see DS as a direct learning to jump as an analyst in NGO's.
+Becoming an MC in the top tier firms seems very very hard.
+If my plan is to go there then that is what I should do.

+But people go into consulting from random [applied physics](https://www.linkedin.com/in/borisnaar/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_top%3BRBPj%2FS4mQJuPekMFdt120Q%3D%3D&licu=urn%3Ali%3Acontrol%3Ad_flagship3_search_srp_top-search_srp_result&lici=Zcn778IiTcKe573Tp9BzjA%3D%3D), [offshore](https://www.linkedin.com/in/pascal-smulders-00a9b665/?lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_top%3BRBPj%2FS4mQJuPekMFdt120Q%3D%3D&licu=urn%3Ali%3Acontrol%3Ad_flagship3_search_srp_top-search_srp_result&lici=H2eQm%2BpGT22%2FhseUYpUDLQ%3D%3D) and did a wide variety of stuff and somehow got in, [very talented and systems engineer](https://www.linkedin.com/in/jo-hoogslag-49abba83/), aerospace background.
+Most of the people I immediately find online are people who are from other departments only.
+But somehow are either trainees or have done some decent stuff in their career.
+Or maybe it is just about how they sell.
+One thing I would like to know is how to get a job in these places without dutch.

 **Exit opportunities**